xnyan/domino/trace/azure/fig/README.md

 ./gen-fig-box.py

-A pdf file eastus2-westus2-dist.pdf will be generated in current folder
+A pdf file eastus2-westus2-dist.pdf will be generated in the current folder

 ## Generate the figure showing the correct prediction rate

 cd $GOPATH/src/domino/trace/azure/fig

-./gen-predict-rate.py
+./gen-arrivaltime-predictrate-eastus2.sh
 (This would take some time to complete.)

-./gen-fig-predict.py
+./gen-fig-predict-arrivaltime.py

-A pdf file eastus2-westus2-predictrate.pdf will be generated in current folder
+A pdf file eastus2-westus2-arrivaltime-predictrate.pdf will be generated in the current folder